abstractqqq/dsds/README.md

 5. Functional interface and fully typed functions for a better developer experience.
 No mixins, no multiple inheritance.
 No classes.
 No nonsenses.
 6. Even more performance for all of the above with the power of Rust!

+Currently, the package is only built with local ML development in mind.
+I am aware that ML is moving towards more "orchestrated" environments like Kubeflow/Flyte.
+I have not tested or made compatbility considerations for those environments yet, although I don't think things would be drastically different.

 DSDS is built around your favorite: [Polars Dataframe](https://github.com/pola-rs/polars)

 ## Usage